mines-erds/course-overviews/Module_1_IntroAndSyntax.md

 # Module 1: The `coding mindset` and intro to `python` as a language

+# Course overview
+In this course, you will learn to:
+**1. Formulate and execute a strategic plan for earth-resource data analysis** **2.
+Import, wrangle, and analyze earth-resource data using python syntax, data types, data storage, and pandas** **3.
+Design and implement methods for statistical analysis of earth-resource data** **4.
+Visualize earth-resource data**
+**5. Implement machine-learning models for earth-resource data**

+After working to develop these learning outcomes, I found this [article](https://medium.com/@dataoptimal9/5-data-science-projects-that-will-get-you-hired-in-2018-9e51525084e) that lists five skills that will get you a job in data science.
+Read that article and think about how similar the two lists are, and which topic of either list you are most excited about.

 ## Assessments
 - video intro and follow-up discussion
 - reflection on readings discussion